fmmb/emnlp2015-handbook/README.md

 ## Notes concerning the data coming from softconf

 The publication chairs are responsible for creating the schedule, and consequently, the order files.
 They will probably use ScheduleMaker, from which you can import the order file.
-In fact, most of then will probably use excel or google docs to create/change the schedule and then export to ScheduleMaker.
+In fact, most of them will probably use excel or google docs to create/change the schedule and then export to ScheduleMaker.
 You can get all the info, together with the order file, from proceedings.tgz that can be generated from the START system, and will probably be accessed by you using wget or curl.
-At some point, changes will mostly focus on the schedule, so downloading a huge file containing everything, just for extracting the order file may nopt be a good idea.
-Another option is to enter ACLPUB in START, go to the order tab and copy the contents of the order file.
+At some point, changes will mostly focus on the schedule, so downloading a huge file containing everything, just for extracting the order file may not be a good idea.
+An alternate option is to enter ACLPUB in START, go to the order tab and copy the contents of the order file.
 However, if the option "Use the Schedule Maker to produce the order file" is selected, you must click "Import order from ScheduleMaker", making sure that the option "Use the Schedule Maker to produce the order file" is remains selected.
 This way, you can generate the order file, even though it will not be the information source for the proceedings.
 You can then copy the result content to your local order file.

 ## PDF quality: Printing vs. web